Ohio Traffic Ticket Fines, Violations, and Penalties

 • County court which deals with county-level tickets

-• Mayor’s courts which supervise over certain cases in the absence of a municipal court
+• Mayor’s courts which supervise over some instances in the absence of a municipal court

 Fines & Penalties for Commercial Drivers